JohnSteffan/AirlineOverbookingCalculator/README.md

 | Flight Hour | Hour of the day that the flight departs |
 |  |  |

+## Model

+After running the model with Logisitic Regression and Random Forests, the Logistic Regression Model proved to be better at matching the training data.
+It turns out that passenger age did not have a significant impact on a passengers probability of no showing for a flight, because the real factor was how many passengers were traveling together.
+Passengers traveling alone were much more likely to miss a flight.

+Logistic Regression was used to determine a P-value for each passenger on a flight to no show.
+Then, with resampling, it became possible to get a confidence interval for the number of noshows for a flight.

 ## Flight Level Results